An Investing Road Map for Retirees

 Obviously, the greater the certain sources of lifetime income that you'll bring into retirement, the less you'll need to tap your investment portfolio (and the better its odds of lasting).
 Ideally, those certain sources of income will cover your baseline living expenses--housing, food, utilities, and healthcare/insurance costs.
 That underscores the virtue of maximizing those income sources.

 Delaying Social Security, while not the right answer in every situation, is well worth considering, especially if your family and personal health history points to longevity.
-For every year that you're able to delay past your full retirement age, you can pick up a roughly 8% increase in your benefits--an advantage that will be with you for the rest of your life.
+Delaying will mean foregoing benefits in the early years of retirement, but it will enlarge your eventual benefit--an advantage that will be with you for the rest of your life.
 And if you have a pension, give due consideration to taking benefits as an annuity rather than a lump sum.
 Pension benefits taken as an annuity provide lifetime income at a cost that would be difficult to replicate on your own.

 Decide Whether--and How Much--to Annuitize